-FAA Administrator Steve Dickson yesterday signed an order directing a stricter legal enforcement policy against unruly airline passengers in the wake of recent events.
-This follows “a disturbing increase in incidents where airline passengers have disrupted flights with threatening or violent behavior,” stemming from passengers’ refusal to wear masks, and from recent violence at the US Capitol.
+In January FAA Administrator Steve Dickson signed an order directing a stricter legal enforcement policy against misbehaving airline passengers in the wake of recent events.
+This follows “a disturbing increase in incidents where airline passengers have disrupted flights with threatening or violent behavior,” stemming from passengers’ refusal to wear masks, and also stemming from (at the time) violence at the US Capitol.

 - These penalties include fines of up to $35,000 and/or imprisonment

-How does this differ from the old policy?
+How does the FAA’s policy differ from the previous policy?
 The FAA used to address unruly passenger incidents primarily through warnings and counseling.
-These cases will no longer be addressed in that way, but rather the agency will pursue legal enforcement action against misbehaving passengers.
+These cases are no longer being addressed that way, but rather the agency is pursuing legal enforcement action against misbehaving passengers.

-Now, it’s important to note that the FAA doesn’t actually have regulatory authority over aviation security or no-fly lists, but rather the FAA works closely with federal law enforcement and national security partners on reported security threats that impact aviation safety.
-The FAA has initiated more than 1,300 enforcement actions against unruly passengers in the past decade.
+It’s important to note that the FAA doesn’t actually have regulatory authority over aviation security or no-fly lists, but rather the FAA works closely with federal law enforcement and national security partners on reported security threats that impact aviation safety.
+When this policy was put into place, the FAA had initiated more than 1,300 enforcement actions against unruly passengers in the previous decade.

 The FAA has been enforcing this policy